Charles Ouda Net Worth: Career, Movies, Achievements, Girlfriend And More

 Charles Ouda Girlfriend

-Charles Ouda was engaged to Ciru Muriuki for five years.
-She is an experienced journalist with more than 7 years’ experience in TV, radio and digital.
+Charles Ouda was engaged to Ciru Muriuki for six months.
+She is an experienced journalist with more than 7 years of experience in TV, radio, and digital.

 Email your news TIPS to Editor@kahawatungu.com or WhatsApp +254707482874